"Such a fine, sunny day, and I have to go, but what does my death matter, if through us, thousands of people are awakened and stirred to action?"

 When Sophie Scholl was born to a German family in Forchtenberg on May 9, 1921, nobody could have expected that she would give her life at age 21 for her anti-Nazi resistance work.
 Scholl was a key member of the White Rose, a student resistance group in Munich, and remains one of Germany's great dissenting heroes of the World War II.
 Despite that, few people outside of Germany know of her name or of the courage that allowed her to face death rather than give up her belief in what was right.

 Today, we're sharing Sophie's story, as well as a selection of books for readers of all ages that explore her heroic story, the White Rose, and her impact on history in more depth.
-Her bravery and sacrifice is a powerful reminder of the importance of standing up against injustice, hatred, and tyranny, even at great personal cost.
+Her bravery and sacrifice is a powerful reminder of the importance of standing up against injustice, hatred, and tyranny.

 The Life of Sophie Scholl

 Sophie had a carefree childhood, and at age 12, like most of her classmates, she joined the Bund Deutscher Mädel (League of German Girls), the girls' wing of the Hitler Youth.
 Her older brother, Hans, also became a member of the boys' division.
 At first, the two often clashed with their father, an anti-Nazi politician, who once told them: “All I want is for you to walk straight and free through life, even when it’s hard.”